-President Obama and congressional leaders have met at the White House in a bid to discuss the budget as a government shutdown becomes visible.
+President Obama and congressional leaders have met at the White House in a bid to discuss the US budget as a government shutdown becomes visible.
 Republican House Speaker John Boehner and Democratic Senator Harry Reid were expected to deliver a joint statement.
 The talks have been on hold for days, with Republicans pushing far larger spending cuts than Democrats are willing to give in.
 Mr Obama has refused to sign another temporary funding measure.

 On Thursday evening, Mr Obama, Vice-President Joe Biden, Republican House Speaker John Boehner and Democratic Senate Majority Leader Harry Reid met behind closed doors at the White House.
 Advisers to the men had already spent hours locked in consultations.
 Throughout the day, congressional leaders from both parties were adamant that no deal had been reached but said they were optimistic one could be struck before a temporary measure funding the US government was to expire.